vexial-dev/homepage/readme.md

 # Vexial homepage
-This is the homepage for Vexial
+This is the homepage for Vexial.
+This repo is integrated with Cloudflare pages